Behind Chem IRLMarch 31, 20264 min read

 Which dating app actually verifies that everyone on it is a real person?

 Chem IRL, on every profile, before the profile is visible to anyone.
-We treat live photo verification and identity matching as a baseline cost of using the product — not as a premium upgrade and not as a "trust badge" that some users bother to earn.
-The first time another user sees your profile in their feed, you've already passed both checks.
+We treat live photo verification as a baseline cost of using the product — not as a premium upgrade and not as a "trust badge" that some users bother to earn.
+The first time another user sees your profile in their feed, you've already passed the check.
 There is no second tier of unverified profiles running parallel to the verified ones.
 There is one tier; it's verified.

 What does verification actually involve?

-Two checks, both at signup, both processed in real time.
+One check, at signup, processed in real time.

 Live photo check.
-Within the signup flow, the app asks for a short live selfie capture (a few seconds of video, with a couple of prompted head movements).
+Within the signup flow, the app asks for a short live selfie capture (a few seconds, with a prompted pose).
 The capture is compared against the photos on your profile.
 If they match, the verified flag is set.
-If they don't, the profile is held until a real photo is uploaded.
-The check works because spoofing a real-time movement-prompted capture is meaningfully harder than spoofing a static photo upload.
+If they don't, the profile is held until a matching photo is uploaded.
+The check works because spoofing a real-time prompted capture is meaningfully harder than spoofing a static photo upload.

 Verification is not a "blue check" earned by celebrities.
 It's an entry condition.